 The sheer simplicity of webAR makes it a huge turning point in the evolution and spread of AR.

 WebAR gives AR creators a level playing field, where your brand does not need to be dependent on developing a separate app to deliver an immersive experience to your customers.
-Availability – one of the biggest hurdles, and the reason why consumer AR market has not developed at previously predicted speed – has now been eradicated.
+Availability – one of the biggest hurdles, and the reason why the consumer AR market has not developed at previously predicted speed – has now been eradicated.

 WebAR – The good part